Shopping Tab

 This page assumes that:

-Integrating the Search Expander shopping tab results is similar to integrating the standard widgets.
+Integrating the Search Expander shopping results is similar to integrating the standard widgets.

-The shopping widget is expected to be rendered on a separate page or route from your web search results.
-On this shopping page, you will need to do the following:
+The shopping widget is expected to be rendered on a separate tab or page from your web search results.
+On this shopping route, you will need to do the following:

 • Add some markup to your shopping results page